 I realized I should be charging for my time, so that no matter what I was doing with my __ amount of hours at work, I was making what I knew I was worth and could always expect a set amount of income no matter what my clients decided to book.
 Luckily, I was preparing for a move to a new state right before I was completely at my wit's end, so it was the perfect time to restructure and start 'a new'!
 I can feel the sweet relief all over again, just thinking about it!

 MAJOR KEY ALERT!
 What I didn't do, and what I don't recommend, is charging blatantly by your time.
 I've seen menus that basically let the customers choose a time frame or the menu is just very clearly dictated by an hourly rate, and I don't think that's wise.
 I don't recommend this, because I feel like people are usually inclined to opt for whatever is cheaper.
 Even if it's not the service that they should be choosing.
 Like a "30 minute fill", when they really need an hour or two.
 So I knew I didn't want my pricing to come off so clearly by the hourly rate I came up with.
 Instead, I came up with a figure that I felt an hour of my time (and my knowledge and my talent and my cost of doing business) was worth and went at it like that.
 For me at that time, it was $75/hour.
 My new structure and lash extension menu pricing looked something like this...

 Volume Fill $150

 I hope this is helpful for you and if you aren't earning what you desire, please reconsider your pricing.
-If you aren't feeling worthy quite yet of a nice price tag, definitely keep investing in your skillset, practice and take classes from successful artists you admire!
+If you aren't feeling worthy quite yet of a higher price tag, definitely keep investing in your skillset, practice often and take classes from successful artists you admire!